#CavsBulls Game Preview | Cleveland Cavaliers

 Body:

-The Wine & Gold return to The Land for an MLK Day matinee showdown with the Chicago Bulls on Monday afternoon.
-Tipoff from The Q is scheduled for 1:00 p.m.
+The Wine & Gold head to the Windy City on Sunday afternoon as they wrap up their four-game season series with the Chicago Bulls.
+Tipoff from the United Center is scheduled for 3:30 p.m.
 (ET).

-Monday's matchup will be the 12th time the Cavs will play on Martin Luther King Jr. Day at home since it became a national holiday in 1986.
-This will also be just the sixth time the Cavs have played on MLK Day at Quicken Loans Arena (2002 vs. MIA, 2014 vs. DAL, 2015 vs. CHI, 2016 vs. GSW, 2018 vs. GSW).
-Overall, including road games since 1986, Cleveland has played on MLK Day 17 times (9-8 record).

-Monday's meeting with the Bulls will also be the first game back in Cleveland since the Cavs left for their six-game, 11-day road trip, which they wrapped up on Saturday night against the Denver Nuggets, falling, 124-102, in the Mile High City.
+The Cavs come into Sunday's matchup looking to avenge their loss to the Bulls earlier this past week on MLK Day.
+On Friday, Cleveland played a well-rounded game against the Miami Heat despite dropping the contest by six.

+The star of Friday's game was undoubtedly sophomore swingman Cedi Osman who poured in career-high 29 points against the Heat after tallying a previous career-high of 25 just couple nights earlier against the Boston Celtics.
+Cedi's 29-point effort was a game-high and came off 11-20 (.550) shooting.
+The Turk also tallied four rebounds, four assists and two steals in 39 minutes against Miami.

+Young gun Collin Sexton shot 3-6 (.500) from beyond-the-arc and finished with 13 points, two rebounds and two assists in 27 minutes.
+The rook has now scored in double figures in 43 games so far (tied with Luka Doncic for most among all rookies this season), including each of his last 14 games.

+At two-guard, Alec Burks tallied 13 points on 5-9 (.556) shooting, seven rebounds, three assists and one steal in 30 minutes versus the Heat.
+With his fourth point, Burks reached the 4,000-point mark for his career and has scored in double figures 17 times since being acquired by the Cavaliers.

-Heading into Monday's matinee, the Cavaliers will be looking to take advantage of a Chicago Bulls squad that has lost 10 straight games, including their most recent matchup against the Miami Heat, 117-103, on Saturday night in the Windy City.
+As the Cavs look to replicate Friday's shooting performances, they'll be tasked with defeating a Bulls team that has lost 12 of their last 13 games, including their most recent matchup to the Clippers on Friday night in the Windy City.

-In that game, the Bulls were limited to four double digit scoring performances.
-However, three of those were 20-plus point efforts from Zach LaVine (22), Bobby Portis (21) and Lauri Markkanen (20).
-Markkanen, specifically, nearly posted a double double after tallying nine boards.
-He also canned four treys on the night.

-With two games already in the books between these Central Division rivals - and a third slated for tomorrow afternoon - the Cavs and Bulls will round out their season series next Sunday night in the Windy City.
+In that 106-101 loss, the Bulls were led by Zach LaVine who canned 29 points on 10-20 shooting.
+Both Bobby Portis (18 pts/14 rbs) and Chandler Hutchison (12 pts/12 rbs) tallied double-doubles while Kris Dunn nearly joined the fray with a nine point, 10 assist performance.
+Jabari Parker was Chicago's leading bench scorer with 15 reserve points.

+Tonight's matchup between the Cavs and Bulls is the fourth and final time these two Central Division rivals square off this season.
+Cleveland's next divisional game will come on February 9 against the Indiana Pacers in Indy.

 TV: FOX Sports Ohio